logzio/documentation/docs/user-guide/explore/best-practices.md

 `. ? + * | { } [ ] ( ) " \`

-Depending on the optional operators enabled, some additional characters may also be reserved.
+Some additional characters may also be reserved depending on the optional operators enabled.
 These characters are:

 `# @ & < >  ~`